janhendry/DebugShell/README.md

 ### Side Panel Integration

-Wrap your application with `<DebugShellSidePanel>` to enable a debugging side panel:
+Wrap your application with `<DebugShellSidePanel>` to enable the debug shell as side panel:

 ```tsx
 import React from 'react';